-If you can’t find the answer you’re looking for below, reach out to us on our Discord channel.
+If you can’t find the answer you’re looking for below, contact us and we’ll be in touch.

 Yes.
-This competition is only open to students who are currently enrolled in any course at a university in Australia or New Zealand.
+This competition is only open to students who are currently enrolled in any course at a university in Australia, New Zealand, Taiwan, Singapore, Mainland China, the UK, EU (including countries part of the Schengen Area) or the USA.

 No. Each competitor can only be registered for one team.